 The XakAction RPG series began in the footsteps of the Ys series, and followed its format to the point of remaking the first two games as a single story on the PC Engine CD, much like Ys Book I & II.
-Other Ys-like games included Lagoon, Technosoft's Shin Kugyokuden and Data East's Makai Hakkenden Shada (whose title suggests Tengai Makyou Ziria, whose highly-anticipated release came three months later).
+Other Ys-like games included Lagoon, Technosoft's Shin Kugyokuden and Data East's Makai Hakkenden Shada (whose title suggests Tengai Makyou Ziria, which was in fact an Action RPG at one stage of its Troubled Production and whose highly anticipated release came three months later).

 Compile Heart announced Monster Monpiece, a Vita JRPG starring much fanservice and monster girls as enemies.
 It's likely not a coincidence that Monster Girl Quest was one of 2011-2012's more popular games beforehand.
 Oh, and they're not known for being subtle about it.

 A number of later NES/Famicom Platform Games show a huge Mega Man influence, including Magical Doropie (also known as The Krion Conquest), Power Blazer (whose international version, Power Blade, turned into a rather different game) and Little Samson.